 In complex products with both software and hardware, integration of the complete product will be a challenge.
 When working with Scrum, integration and release are lost as each Scrum team delivers a slice of functionality.
 These are similar problems as when the waterfall models put the work with production ramp-up at the end of the flow.
 That is, errors and deficiencies are detected when it is too late.

 Scrum seems to have caused severe damage to some companies.
 Perhaps even the understanding of what product development really is has been lost.
 No one has the experience of making prototypes for completely new products anymore.
 Product development resources are spent on continuous improvements, not continuous innovations.
 The profit is on decline.

 It is easy to understand that corporate management is now forced to act.
 Can SAFe be a solution?
 My answer is – NO!
+SAFe is not safe.
 What SAFe does is reinventing the line organization based on the permanent Scrum teams, introducing more middle managers in new roles and on top of that adding on a lot of bureaucracy.
 Then we are back where we started, with communication problems between the engineers and very slow moving product development.

 Who can be satisfied with a SAFe solution?
 Maybe the Scrum teams who don’t actually need to change their way of working, at least initially before the control mechanisms of a bureaucratic system strikes.
 However, the root causes of the acute problems in the business have not been solved.